Sylvia, Kansas

 The Atchison, Topeka & Santa Fe Railroad in Sylvia, Kansas is gone today.

-However, when the Atchison, Topeka & Santa Fe Railroad planned to come through the area, the State of Kansas deeded much of the area lands to the railroad in 1884.
-At that time, railroad companies encouraged development of cities along their lines by offering railroad land at reasonable prices.
+However, when the Atchison, Topeka & Santa Fe Railroad planned to come through the area, the State of Kansas deeded much of the area’s land to the railroad in 1884.
+At that time, railroad companies encouraged the development of cities along their lines by offering railroad land at reasonable prices.

-In 1885, the Sylvia school district was organized, prior to the official formation of the town.
+In 1885, the Sylvia school district was organized, before the official formation of the town.
 The first schoolhouse was built in 1886.
 It was a two-story frame building with a reputation for swaying with the Kansas wind.
-This building was later replaced by a one-story frame structure.
+A one-story frame structure later replaced this building.

 Business buildings in Sylvia, Kansas by Kathy Weiser-Alexander.

 By 1910, Sylvia was the third largest town in Reno County and was known for its wheat and corn crops and as a shipping point for livestock and grain.
-That year, its population peaked at 634, at which time it had a bank, a mill, an elevator, a weekly newspaper called the Sun, telegraph and express offices, and an international money order post office with three rural routes.
-By that year, the old frame school had become overcrowded and a new two-story brick building with a full basement was constructed on the site of the old school.
-Quite modern for its time, the first brick school had a room for domestic science, a laboratory, and restrooms in the basement; intermediate grades on the first floor and upper grades including a two-year high school, on the second floor.
+That year, its population peaked at 634.
+At that time, it had a bank, a mill, an elevator, a weekly newspaper called the Sun, telegraph and express offices, and an international money order post office with three rural routes.
+By that year, the old frame school had become overcrowded, and a new two-story brick building with a full basement was constructed on the site of the old school.
+Quite modern for its time, the first brick school had a room for domestic science, a laboratory, and restrooms in the basement; intermediate grades on the first floor, and upper grades, including a two-year high school, on the second floor.
 The school was dedicated on February 11, 1910, and named Lincoln High School in honor of President Lincoln.
-In the next decade, students who had completed the two years of high school in Sylvia were sent on to the Reno County High School at Nickerson for their final two years.
+In the next decade, students who had completed the first two years of high school in Sylvia were sent to the Reno County High School in Nickerson for their final two years.
 The town gained street lights in 1911.

 Old Sylvia, Kansas Grade School by Kathy Weiser-Alexander.

-The Sylvia Rural High School, designed by Hutchinson architects Routledge & Hertz, was completed in November of 1926.
-The two-story Colonial Revival style red brick school stood as a monument to education in the small community.
-Its interior plan was a modern design with a separate gymnasium and auditorium and customized spaces for a science laboratory, manual arts, and domestic science classrooms.
+The Sylvia Rural High School, designed by Hutchinson architects Routledge & Hertz, was completed in November 1926.
+The two-story Colonial Revival-style red brick school stood as a monument to education in the small community.
+Its interior plan featured a modern design with a separate gymnasium and auditorium, and specialized spaces for science laboratories, manual arts, and domestic science classrooms.

 The school was touted as semi-fireproof and “modern to the last word.”
-The gymnasium and auditorium were key features of the new school that were designed and open for pubic use.
+The gymnasium and auditorium were key features of the new school, designed and opened for public use.

 An old church in Sylvia, Kansas by Kathy Weiser-Alexander.

-Just a year later after the new school opened, the Sylvia high school football team was on the losing side of a lopsided football game against another school from across the county in Haven.
+Just a year after the new school opened, the Sylvia High School football team was on the losing side of a lopsided game against another school from across the county, Haven.
 Played in 1927 with a final score of 256-0, the game produced multiple state high school records.

 A new gymnasium was built on the east side of the school in 1949.
-A new shop building was constructed shortly after and manual training was moved out of the school into the new building.
+A new shop building was constructed shortly after, and manual training was moved from the school to the new building.

-By 1929 there were about 550 people living in Sylvia and the community’s businesses provided all basic goods and services.
+By 1929, about 550 people were living in Sylvia, and the community’s businesses provided all basic goods and services.
 The local co-op, flour mill, and the railroad stockyards were primary supporters of the local agricultural economy.
-The town endured the challenges of the World Wars, Great Depression, and the Dust Bowl however, transportation advancements following World War II hastened a dwindling local economy.
+The town endured the challenges of the World Wars, the Great Depression, and the Dust Bowl; however, transportation advancements following World War II hastened the decline of its local economy.

-By 1960, Sylvia’s population had dropped to 402 and in the next decade, the Sylvia depot, that had served as a busy freight and shipping center for more than 70 years, ceased major operations.
-It continued to be used for the next 20 years as office space for the Santa Fe signal crew but was finally removed in 1886.
+By 1960, Sylvia’s population had dropped to 402, and in the next decade, the Sylvia depot, which had served as a busy freight and shipping center for more than 70 years, ceased major operations.
+It continued to be used as office space for the Santa Fe signal crew for the next 20 years, but was finally removed in 1886.

 An old gas station in Sylvia, Kansas by Kathy Weiser-Alexander.

-In the meantime, Unified School District 310 – Fairfield was formed in 1966 which consolidated several of the small schools in the area.
-Afterward, a new high school was built in Langdon and Sylvia High School graduated its last students in 1969.
-The building became the Sylvia Grade School serving kindergarten through 8th grade.
-Later, a new middle school was also constructed at Langdon at the Sylvia school became pre-kindergarten through fifth grade and was called the Fairfield West Elementary.
+In the meantime, Unified School District 310 – Fairfield was formed in 1966 to consolidate several small schools in the area.
+Afterward, a new high school was built in Langdon, and Sylvia High School graduated its last students in 1969.
+The building became the Sylvia Grade School, serving kindergarten through 8th grade.
+Later, a new middle school was also constructed at Langdon, and the Sylvia school became pre-kindergarten through fifth grade and was called the Fairfield West Elementary.

 Co-op Grain Elevator in Sylvia, Kansas by Kathy Weiser-Alexander.